Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 The Ever-growing Bond Prices

-For decades, investment experts have raised criticisms on the stability of the bond market, citing high chances of a drop in bond prices.
+For decades, investment experts have raised criticisms on the bond market’s stability, citing high chances of a drop in bond prices.

-However, the value of bonds has been on a consistent rise even when their yields have hit the lowest of records.
+However, the value of bonds has been consistently rising even when their yields have hit the lowest of records.
 In some countries, bond yields have run into negative numbers, forcing investors to pay bond issuers for the privilege to invest in their bonds.

 Nevertheless, even with such low yields, the price of bonds is always growing.
 This is probably because bonds are the next best alternative to falling stocks.